What does it look like, why isn’t it talked about, and how can you help? Mental health experts weigh in.

 About the author:

-Christopher Arias is the Marketing & Communications Chair for ACEL: Alachua County Emerging Leaders and the Marketing Operations Analyst at ITProTV.
+Chris Arias is the Marketing & Communications Chair for ACEL: Alachua County Emerging Leaders and the CEO of Waterbear, a marketing automation consultancy.
 He is a speaker and writer of business and marketing topics.
 In his free time, he enjoys checking out live music and hiking Gainesville’s beautiful trails.

 Alea Wise, http://www.playwellnesscenter.com/